jsaglio42/GBmu/README.md

 # BUG

+- Lot of crash when playing with the debugger)
+- Debugger seem partly blocked when closed and re-opened

-# Todos
+# To DOs: Checks

 - Check operands where a signed byte 'e' is added
-- Check loop if CPU halted or stopped
+- Check timer loop if CPU halted or stopped
+- Check the write functions when writing to MemReg.DIV

+# To DOs: Features

+- Add the different flags in the debugger:
+	- ime
+	- halt
+	- stop
+- Reorganise Memory Registers per category (Mode/Port, Interrupt, LCD, Timers ...)
+- Add search for instructions (like memory explorer) ?
+- Add overlay for instructions (display extra info like duration, flag modified ...) ?

 # Useful links: